Ari8-24/spam-email-classification/Readme.txt

 2. To test the app locally, You can open the project in python virtual environment like PyCharm and run using " streamlit run app.py " in the terminal.

-3. To view the python notebook navigate to the "SpamEmailClassificationFYP.ipynb" file
+3. To view the python notebook navigate to the "SpamEmailClassificationFYP.ipynb" file.

 4. To view an in detail documentation of the project, navigate to the " SpamEmailClassification Collab Notebook and documentation " folder.

+5. To view the source code for the Streamlit Web APP in pyhton, navigate to the "app.py" file.